InteropIO/finsemble-notifications/README.md

 Using the config, you can also send your notifications to the OS.
 Do this by specifying the `proxyToWebApiFilter` on the `notifications` object on the `servicesConfig` object in `./configs/application/config.json`.
-For more information on filtering see the section on [Fetching and Receiving Notifications](/components/subscriber/Readme.md)
+For more information on filtering, see the section on [Fetching and Receiving Notifications](/components/subscriber/Readme.md).

 Example filter: